 S&P Capital IQ

-S&P Capital IQ is the research department of Standard & Poor’s.
-Since Capital IQ was acquired by Standard & Poor’s in 2004, the company has grown into a global profile, with operations in more than 20 countries.
-Capital IQ provides financial news, market insights, company performance on more than 65,000 public and 15 million private companies.
+S&P Capital IQ is the research division of Standard & Poor.
+Ever since Capital IQ was acquired by Standard & Poor in 2004, the company has expanded operations in more than 20 countries, and its research terminals now cover almost all major markets.
+Capital IQ provides financial news, market insights, financial and pricing data, research reports on ETFs, funds, bonds on more than 65,000 public and 15 million private companies across the globe.

 - Build and maintain models and presentation